sxfchen/sasef_application/README.md

 # SASEF app

-Application built with the results of my 2024 SASEF project.
+Application built with the results of my 2024 SASEF/TJSHS project.
 Uses numpy, pandas, sklearn, and deployed with streamlit.